voxpupuli/puppet-proxysql/README.markdown

 * `proxysql::prerequisites`: Manages the user / group to own the proxysql files
 * `proxysql::reload_config`: Reloads admin and mysql variables if you enable the `manage_config_file` option
 * `proxysql::repo`: Manages the repo's where ProxySQL might be in.
-* `proxysql::repo_version`: Specifies the repo.
-Possible values are '1.4.x' and '2.0.x'.
 * `proxysql::service`: Manages the service

 ### parameters